wmde/wbaas-deploy/README.md

+> ℹ️ Issues for this repository are tracked on [Phabricator](https://phabricator.wikimedia.org/project/board/5563/) - ([Click here to open a new one](https://phabricator.wikimedia.org/maniphest/task/edit/form/1/?tags=wikibase_cloud
+))

 # wbaas-deploy
 Welcome to the Wikibase.Cloud deployment repository.
 This is used for the infrastructure as code defintions of Wikibase Cloud.
 It deploys a number of components from a number of differnet repositories.
 This includes repositories owned by both the WMDE and WBStack github organisation.